Quadratic and Higher-Order Unconstrained Binary Optimization of Railway Rescheduling for Quantum Computing: Problem formulation

+Although we use the variables $t(j,s_{\text{in}})$ for the clarity of the formulation, thanks to the first constraint, they are defined uniquely and not used when formulating the program.
+Given this, we have roughly a single time variable per station and train (but some trains may not serve all stations) and overall :

+Similarly, we define the precedence variables only for an ordered pair $(j,j')$ as the corresponding variable can be replaced using Eq.~\eqref{eq::y_one_way} and Eq.~\eqref{eq::y_two_ways}.
+This results in a single precedence variable $y$ per station and train pair.

+However, we do not need to compare all pairs of trains in case of dense train traffic, and the number of trains to be compared is somehow limited by $d_{\max}$.
+(There will be pairs that would never meet for given $d_{\max}$).
+Let assume each train can be in conflict with $N(d_{\max}) \leq \frac{\vert \mathcal{J}\vert -1}{2}$ trains at each station, track or switch (on average). $N(d_{\max})$ is non-decreasing in $d_{\max}$.
+We have then the approximation:

+We also have some additional precedence variables e.g. for the single-track lines.
+Using similar approximation: This is however adequate if all trains use the single track line, otherwise, we can treat it as the limit.

+The number of \textbf{minimal headway} Eq.~\eqref{eq:c2}, and \textbf{track occupancy} Eq.~\eqref{eq:c7} constraints are both roughly equal to number of $y$ variables, as each such variable concerns the conflict on these conditions.
+The number of \textbf{single track line} Eq.~\eqref{eq:c3} conditions is roughly proportional to number of $z$ variables from the same reason.
+The number of \textbf{minimal stay} constraints Eq.~\eqref{eq:c4} and Eq.~\eqref{eq:c5} are both limited (or can be approximated) by $\vert \mathcal{S}\vert $ $\vert \mathcal{J}\vert $ (limit comes from the fact that not all trains serve all stations).

+The number of \textbf{rolling stock circulation} constraints Eq.~\eqref{eq:c6} is not large in comparison with others, for sure it is limited by $\frac{\vert \mathcal{J}\vert }{2}$ (this would be a situation that one-half of the trains turn to another half).
+The number of variables in \textbf{switch conditions}, Eq.~\eqref{eq:c8} is not straightforward, as there are many possibilities and approaches.
+We can again approximate them by the number of $y$ variables.
+The number of constraints can be approximated/ limited by:

+Hence, one can conclude that if $d_{\max}$ is set properly, the problem size should be linear in the number of trains and stations.

+It is broadly accepted that railway problems are equivalent to job-shop models with blocking constraints, see eg.~\cite{szpigel1973optimal} (such job-shop is equivalent in principle to the set partition problem - see eg.~\cite{sotskov1995np}).
+In detail, in such an NP-hard problem, we have the release $t_i$ and due dates $\upsilon_i$ of jobs, requirements of the model (blocking constraints), and there may be also some additional constraints such as no-waiting, and recirculation (rcrc).
+In our analogy, trains are jobs, and selected block sections are machines.
+With the standard notation of scheduling theory~\cite{pinedo2012scheduling}, our problem falls into the class $\mathcal{J}\vert t_i, \upsilon_i, $block, no wait, rcrc$\vert \sum_j w_j T_j$.
+Above mentioned conditions comply with ours in the following way: \begin{enumerate} \item Eq.~(\ref{eq::obj}) is the objective, weighted tardiness with incorporated due time $\upsilon$, \item Eq.~(\ref{eq:c1}) is the no-waiting constraint on the line (on the station waiting is allowed), \item Eqs.~(\ref{eq:c2})~(\ref{eq:c3})~(\ref{eq:c7})~(\ref{eq:c8}) are blocking constraints, \item Eq.~\eqref{eq:c6} is the recirculation constraint; \item Eqs.~\eqref{eq:c4}~\eqref{eq:c5} concern the release time. \end{enumerate}

 The presented linear programming approach is a standalone model.
-However, it fails in rapid computation for some models with more than a few trains~\cite{lange_approaches_2018}.
+However, it fails in rapid computation for some models with more than a few trains~\cite{lange2018approaches}.
 Hence it may be beneficial to use another computation paradigm, such as quantum (or quantum-inspired) annealing.
+As the alternative, in the next subsection we derive the HOBO representation directly form dispatching conditions (i.e. independently on ILP).